kagisearch/kagi-docs/docs/orion/features/summarize-page.md

   - **Summary**: A concise paragraph-style overview.
 - **Language**: Select the output language for the summary.
 This can differ from the original page language, helping you understand content in unfamiliar languages.

+You can adjust the font and font size of the summary by clicking the **aA** button in the top-right corner of the panel.

 **Tip**: Use this feature to quickly grasp the main ideas of long articles, research papers, or news stories, enhancing your browsing efficiency.